braindatalab/PyBispectra/docs/source/motivation.rst

 Additional tools are included for plotting results and for computing the Fourier coefficients required by these methods.

-Check out the :doc:`Installation & Examples <usage>` guide for installation instructions and examples of how the package can be used.
+You can find the installation instructions :doc:`here <installation>`, as well as examples of how tools in the package can be used :doc:`here <examples>`.

 References